ATIX-AG/foreman_acd/README.md

 ## Usage

-Application Definition
+Application Definition (Admin)
-* Create a Application Definition (Configure -> Application Definition) first
+* Create an Application Definition (Configure -> Application Definition) first
 * Select the Hostgroup you want to use.
-* Specifiy the values, a administrator could overwrite.
+* Specifiy the values, a user could overwrite.
   (you can set a default value, if you want)

-Application Instance
+Application Instance (User)
-* Create a Application Instance (Configure -> Application Instrane)
+* Create an Application Instance (Configure -> Application Instrane)
 * Select the Application Definition which should be used
 * Set the values.
   Remember, all parameters need to have a value.